ibm-client-engineering/solution-sfg-aws/readme.md

 1. Create a tablespace for user tables and indexes
 2. Set newly created tablespace as default
-3. Create a new user for Sterling
+3. Create a new user for Sterling.
+This is the user we will be using for the database.
 4. Grant permissions to the Sterling user

 Copy and paste the following into the SQL cmdline prompt.